 Even if a workaround in this section successfully eliminates a crash, the workaround is not a fix for the problem, but merely a temporary solution.
-Submit a support call or bug report with the original configuration that demonstrated the issue.
+Place a support call or file a bug report with the original configuration that demonstrated the issue.

 The following are three scenarios to find workarounds for system crashes.